aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/how-to-replace-or-modify-hyperlinks-and-replace-fields-with-static-text/_index.md

 |![fields-aspose-words-java-2](http://i.imgur.com/Mn0nxv0.png)|
 | :- |
 As described in the process above, to convert the field to static text all nodes between the **FieldStart** and **FieldSeparator** inclusive, and also the **FieldEnd** node must be removed.
 Please note that this technique cannot be used properly on some fields in the header or footer.
 For example attempting to convert a PAGE field in a header or footer to static text will cause the same value to appear across all pages.
-This is because headers and footers are repeated across multiple pages and when they remain as fields they are handled especially so they display the correct result for each page.
+This is because headers and footers are repeated across several pages and when they remain as fields they are handled especially so they display the correct result for each page.
 However upon conversion, the field in the header is transformed into a static run of text.
 This run of text will be evaluated as if it is the last page in the section which will cause any of PAGE field in the header to display the last page over all pages.

 ### The Code